The Last Dance

 The Cleaner and His Cat

 The sink is full.
 There’s half-eaten food caked on dishes, the remnants of last week’s menu.
 Why not just clean up after each meal?
-Especially knowing that cleanliness and order helps quell his anxiety.
+Especially knowing that cleanliness and order help quell his anxiety.

 “Why do I let things pile up?